Rangel Family Goldens

 A puppy’s adult temperament is shaped by:

-Those are the things that truly matter — and those are the things I choose to invest my time and energy in.
+These are the things that truly matter — and these are the things I choose to invest my time and energy in.

 Journal Reference: